bbux-dev/datacraft/docs/source/types/char_class.rst

         "data": [<char_class_name1>, <char_class_name2>, ..., <custom characters>]
         "config":{
+          "exclude": <string of characters to exclude from output>, "escape": <string of characters to escape in output e.g. " -> \\", useful if non JSON output "escape_str": <string to use for escaping, default is \>
-          "exclude": <string of characters to exclude from output>, "min": <min number of characters in string>, "max": <max number of characters in string>, or
+          "min": <min number of characters in string>, "max": <max number of characters in string>, or